HideMyAss – Secure and Anonymous VPN Service

 Step 6.
 Go Vidalia’s Advanced settings tab and see the path to your Tor Configuration File.
 This is where we’re going to specify our exit nodes.

 Step 7.
-Open the configuration file with Notepad and at the top of this file, paste the following two lines, with fingerprint1, fingerprint2 and fingerprint3 substituted by the fingerprint code(s) from Step 4.
+Open the configuration file in Notepad and at the top of this file, paste the following two lines, with fingerprint1, fingerprint2, and fingerprint3 substituted by the fingerprint code(s) from Step 4.